Ask a Librarian

 What is Creative Commons?

 It is a nonprofit organization that provides six different licenses for original works.
-For example, you want to post your lecture video on YouTube to share the work with other nonprofit entities, but you would like to receive credit for the video you created, there is a Creative Commons license for that.
 These licenses enable a creator to retain ownership of the work while still contributing to a creative, sharing culture.

 License your work